 That would be considered rude since you would wake someone from their peaceful sleep.

 If you want to wash your hair and then dry it with a noisy appliance, consider doing so at a time when everyone in your household is awake.
 This is more thoughtful than using a noisy device late at night.

 Avoid Bright Lights and Extreme Temperatures

-If you really need to shower at night, consider doing so with a night light on in the bathroom, instead of a regular bright light.
-This is particularly helpful for en suite bathrooms, if you share your bedroom with a spouse or another loved one.
+If you need to shower at night, consider doing so with a night light on in the bathroom, instead of regular bright light.
+This is particularly helpful for en suite bathrooms if you share your bedroom with a spouse or another loved one.